Cycling & Safety

 d) Area: the insurance is valid within The Netherlands, Belgium and Germany.

-e) Insurance-premium amounts to Euro 1 (one Euro) per person per day (minimum Euro 10).
+e) Insurance-premium amounts to Euro 25 per person up to 5 days (each extra 5 days Euro 10).
 This is for one adult bicycle.
-If a E-bike, tandem or road bike is rented the insurance premium amounts to Euro 2 per person per day (minimum Euro 20).
+If a E-bike is rented the insurance premium amounts to Euro 40 per person up to 5 days (each extra 5 days Euro 15).
 One child bike, if rented, is included.

 g) Damage: Renter must always immediately report a theft, loss or damage by accident to Tulip Cycling and the local police.
 A referred police report and specified repair invoice must be handed over to Tulip Cycling at the end of the rental period.

-h) Restrictions: Renter is obligated to lock the bicycle(s) securely when left unattended.
+h) Restrictions: Renter is obligated to lock the bicycle(s) securely when left unattended and is obliged to park the bicycles at night at a non-public area.
 In case of loss or theft the renter must at all times be able to provide a police report describing the particular loss or theft, and the keys to the lock which were originally given to the renter at the start of the tour.
-If renter cannot provide those items, he will be held responsible for the combined loss and damages resulting from the theft or loss of the insured items: adult bike Euro 1100, tandem and road bike Euro 1650, E bike Euro 2500, child's bike/child trailer Euro 350, pair of panniers Euro 100, handlebar bag Euro 50, luggage trailer Euro 250, GPS device Euro 200, helmet Euro 40, poncho Euro 25, car trailer Euro 1500, free rental accessories Euro 20.
+If renter cannot provide those items, he will be held responsible for the combined loss and damages resulting from the theft or loss of the insured items: adult bike Euro 1400, tandem and road bike Euro 2000, E bike Euro 3000, child's bike/child trailer Euro 350, pair of panniers Euro 100, handlebar bag Euro 50, luggage trailer Euro 250, GPS device Euro 225, helmet Euro 40, poncho Euro 25, car trailer Euro 1500, free rental accessories Euro 20.

 Article 8 - Cancellation policya) Cancellations refunds, minus deposit (number of days prior to the start of the trip):